AriFordsham/GHCWiki/annotations.md

 ## Motivation

 Annotations are useful for both [Plugins](plugins) and for users that would like to introspect more carefully on other, already-compiled modules.
+The concept is substantially similar to the annotation systems in such popular languages as C\# and Java.
+Some use cases might be:

+- Mark functions for modification by [Plugins](plugins)

+- Store extra information relevant to a plugin but which is added by that plugin itself, such as a strictness analysis plugin that adds a demand signature to functions, which can be inspected later on by the same plugin when it comes to compile modules that depend on that one

+- Specify extra documentation or comments for functions / types in the source code that could be extracted / nicely formatted by a later program

+- Mark certain functions as tests, suitable for execution by a QuickCheck runner

 ## State Of Play

 An annotations system was implemented as part of the Compiler Plugins Summer of Code project (Summer 08).
 It is currently in the process of being revised before being committed to GHC HEAD.
 Details of the implementation are below.

-## Summer of Code Implementation
+## Summer of Code Implementation (OLD)

-Annotations look like this:
+In this old implementation, annotations look like this:

 ```wiki
 {-# ANN f 1 #-}